This is a post I began quite some time ago thinking it would be a quick and easy one, since it concerns a topic I know very well.

 These three, yellow, cyan and magenta, are called the secondary colors.
 Each secondary contains two of the primaries.

-When you see a color image in a magazine, this is made by starting with a white page and using transparent colored ink to subtract the necessary colors to create the desired color.
+A color image in a magazine is made by starting with a white page and using transparent colored ink to subtract the necessary colors to create the desired color.
 The diagram to the left shows a schematic of this.

 A very important difference is that this diagram subtracts the colors.
 Rather than three lights shining on an unlighted screen, this diagram represents colored filters in front of a lighted white screen.